✨Simple. Homemade. Family Approved✨

 Namkeen Lassi is a traditional yogurt-based drink from Punjab (India & Pakistan).
 Unlike sweet lassi, this version is salty, tangy, and lightly spiced.

 It is made using yogurt (dahi), water, salt, and roasted cumin powder (bhuna zeera).
-It is widely consumed as a cooling summer drink and for digestive support.
+It is one of the most popular summer drinks across the Punjab region and is widely made at home throughout India and Pakistan.

 Namkeen Lassi Ingredients List

-- ½ to 1 cup Cold Water or Buttermilk – adjusts thickness
+- ½ to 1 cup cold water or buttermilk — add gradually to reach your preferred thickness

 How to Make Namkeen Lassi at Home (Step-by-Step)